I am told that size doesn’t matter (anymore)!

 // Oliver

-I have to say that it only applies to application programms on PC and compatible.
+I have to say that it only applies to application programs on PC and compatible.

 Linux included? :mrgreen: